What Are The Sexual Assault Sentencing Guidelines?

 - How can DPP Law’s sexual offence solicitors help

-Sexual assault is defined as a criminal offence in the UK and involves the act of touching another person in a sexual manner without their explicit consent, verbal or otherwise.
+Sexual assault involves the act of touching another person in a sexual manner without their explicit consent, verbal or otherwise.
 This can include kissing and touching over clothing and doesn’t always need to involve violence.
+It is a criminal offence.

 Sexual assault is also defined as forcing another person to participate in a sexual activity when they have not expressed consent.